 Part of our church’s DNA since the beginning is that we’ll do whatever it takes to reach our community with the hope of the Christ.
 While we will never compromise on the truth of God’s Word or the message of the Gospel, we’ve gone to great lengths over the years to contextualize and reimagine everything we do to best reach the community around us.
 This influences the style of music in our services, the shape and scope of our buildings, and even what ministries and outreach strategies we develop.

-One change we want to make this year is to simplify our logo as part of a periodic refresh to our branding.
-The proposal is to simplify our spoken name to “Long Hollow” (like church members have done casually for more than a decade), and to simplify our printed name and logo to “Long Hollow Church” on places like the website, road signs, and social media.
+One change we made this year is to simplify our logo as part of a periodic refresh to our branding.
+The adjustment we made is to simplify our spoken name to “Long Hollow” (like church members have done casually for more than a decade), and to simplify our printed name and logo to “Long Hollow Church” on places like the website, road signs, and social media.

-Why are we removing the term “Baptist” from our branding?
+Why did we remove the term “Baptist” from our branding?

-We’re proposing this change for two reasons.
-First, we want to brand our church in line with what people actually call us; members and visitors rarely use our full name, and a cleaner logo is easier to recognize and remember.
+We made this change for two reasons.
+First, we wanted to brand our church in line with what people actually call us; members and visitors rarely use our full name, and a cleaner logo is easier to recognize and remember.

 Secondly, and more importantly, the word “baptist” (and denominational titles in general) can act as an unnecessary stumbling stone for many in our community who are searching for truth.

-Does this mean that we will no longer be Baptist?
+Does this mean that we are no longer Baptist?

 Also, with the release of our new website this summer, one of our goals was to make our “What We Believe” section more discoverable and easier to read than ever before.
 We want our members and community to know our core beliefs and have the ability to explore the scriptures that inform them.

 To be clear, we are not ashamed of our Baptist convictions; instead, our goal with this change is that people would first encounter Jesus (and not a denominational road block) when they consider attending Long Hollow.